 The easiest way to reduce stress at the airport and get excited about your trip is to download the app for the airline you’re using.
 You won’t need to worry about trying to find a printer or an email again now that you can check-in and download your boarding pass in the app.

 Being paper-free means less fumbling around at the airport, and it’s more sustainable for the planet.
-When you’re toting up those carbon footprints every little helps.
+When you’re toting up that carbon footprint, every little helps.

 If you’re worried about the app mysteriously crashing at the wrong moment, as I do, take a screenshot of your boarding pass for a backup and make sure your phone is charged.